slashP/Vali/live-generate-readme.md

   "boxPrecision": 4, // number from 0-9 specifying how wide search should be from known points on roads in the world.
 Higher number is wider.
 Defaults to 4.
   "radius": 200, // radius in meters to search for panoramas within.
 Defaults to 100.
   "locationFilter": "resolutionHeight eq 8192" // vali expression to filter locations.
 See available 'properties' above and syntax/operators on the main vali documentation page.
-  "PanoSelectionStrategy": "", // empty or "Newest" / "Random" / "RandomNotNewest" / "RandomAvoidNewest" / "RandomNotOldest" / "RandomAvoidOldest" / "SecondNewest" / "Oldest" / "SecondOldest" / "YearMonthPeriod200901201012"
+  "panoSelectionStrategy": "", // empty or "Newest" / "Random" / "RandomNotNewest" / "RandomAvoidNewest" / "RandomNotOldest" / "RandomAvoidOldest" / "SecondNewest" / "Oldest" / "SecondOldest" / "YearMonthPeriod200901201012"
+  "badCamStrategy": "", // empty or "DisallowInCountriesWithDecentOtherCoverage" / "AllowForAll"
   "acceptedCoverage": "", // empty or "Official" / "Unofficial" / "All"
   "rejectLocationsWithoutDescription": true, // whether to reject locations with no description.
 Defaults to true.
   "batchSize": 10000, // number of requests done between each filtering/updating of progress bar.
 Defaults to 10000.